mech-lang/mech/README.md

 ## Contents

 - lexer - converts raw text into tokens
-- parser - converts tokens into an abstract syntax tree (AST)
+- parser - converts tokens into a Concrete Syntax Tree (CST) and then an abstract syntax tree (AST)
 - compiler - converts the AST into blocks
-- formatter - converts an AST into text
+- formatter - converts an CST into text

 ## License